-- have completed 18 credits in psychology, including PSY 290, PSY 291, and PSY 390 - have an overall cumulative GPA > 3.3 - have a psychology GPA > 3.5 - have obtained the prior agreement of a faculty member to supervise the Thesis Faculty usually consider serving as a Faculty Thesis Advisor only for students who have had prior research involvement relevant to the planned Thesis.
-For this reason, a student aiming to graduate with Departmental Honors must obtain research experience prior to the senior year- typically by taking PSY/NEU 280/380/480 with the faculty member who will eventually be their Faculty Thesis Advisor.
+- have completed 18 credits in psychology, including PSY 290, PSY 291, and PSY 390 - have an overall cumulative $\text{GPA} \ge 3.3$ - have a psychology $\text{GPA} \ge 3.5$ - have obtained the prior agreement of a faculty member to supervise the Thesis Faculty usually consider serving as a Faculty Thesis Advisor only for students who have had - Faculty usually consider serving as a Faculty Thesis Advisor only for students who have had prior research involvement relevant to the planned Thesis.
+For this reason, a student aiming to graduate with Departmental Honors must obtain research experience prior to the senior year typically by taking PSY/NEU 280/380/480 with the faculty member who will eventually be their Faculty Thesis Advisor.
 All Psychology Theses must conform to American Psychological Association style and must adhere to guidelines set forth by the University's Honors Program Office. - have obtained approval to register from the Director of Undergraduate Academic Services - have obtained topic approval from the Director of Undergraduate Academic Services